 “Like the picturesque allure of towering mountains from a distance, domestic bliss is a treacherous idyll in Three Peaks, the psychologically complex, emotionally compelling second feature from German filmmaker Jan Zabeil.”

 “A wild feature.
-One thing is for sure: you won’t look at your innocent family vacation the same way after watching this film.”
+You won’t look at your innocent family vacation the same way after watching this film.”

 Variety Piazza Grande Award — Locarno International Film Festival 2017